davidjerleke/embla-carousel/README.md

 **`goTo(index: number)`**
 Goes to item that matches passed index.
 If loop is enabled the carousel will seek the closest way to passed index.

-**`resize(options: options)`**
+**`changeOptions(options: options)`**
-Useful when you're planning to change slide widths for different breakpoints or similar.
-This will do all the calculations and reinitialize the carousel with passed options.
+Applies passed options by doing all the necessary calculations and reinitializing the carousel from scratch.

 **`on(event: string, callback: function)`**
 Subscribes to a custom Embla event by firing the passed callback.
 Below is a list of events you can subscribe to: